History of Broadwater Farm

 |1997||Better Life for Women and Families formed.|

-|2000||Opportunities Centre opens.|
+|2000||Opportunities Centre opened.|

-|2001||Haringey Council moves towards neighbourhood management in response to the Government’s National Strategy for Neighbourhood Renewal.
-The Council undergoes a major restructuring, establishing a new division for Neighbourhood Management.
-Broadwater Farm is identified as a priority neighbourhood.
+Haringey Council moved towards Neighbourhood Management in response to the Government’s National Strategy for Neighbourhood Renewal.
+The Council underwent a major restructuring, establishing a new division for Neighbourhood Management.
+Broadwater Farm was identified as a priority neighbourhood.

-Estate Action Programme (EAP) ends.
+Estate Action Programme (EAP) ended.

-see the Lordship Recreation Ground page
+See the Lordship Recreation Ground page